Cardinals vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Mookie Betts has 41 hits with 13 doubles, a triple, nine home runs, 27 walks and 25 RBI.
-He's also stolen one base.
+- Mookie Betts has recorded 42 hits with 13 doubles, a triple, 10 home runs and 28 walks.
+He has driven in 28 runs with one stolen base.

-- Betts has picked up a hit in three games in a row.
-During his last five outings he is hitting .263 with two doubles, a triple, a home run, four walks and three RBI.
+- Betts heads into this game looking to extend his four-game hit streak.
+During his last five outings he is batting .250 with two doubles, a triple, a home run, four walks and four RBI.

 Betts Recent Games